afunnydev/tinysociety/content/articles/2018-08-07-15-beautiful-shipping-container-homes.md

   A shipping container lasts up to 20 years and the best part is you can build a very cost effective house with it very EASILY.
 Let’s take you on a journey to the 15 most beautiful shipping container houses out there.
-slug: shipping-container
+slug: 15-shipping-container-homes
 author: jubaer
-image: /img/shipping-container-5.jpg
+image: /img/shipping-container-homes.jpg
 overlay: true
 date: '2018-08-07'
 notloaded:
   need: 'true'
 listing:
-  title: 15 beautiful Shipping container homes
+  title: 15 Beautiful Shipping Container Homes
   description: >-
     A shipping container lasts up to 20 years and the best part is you can build a very cost effective house with it very EASILY.
 Let’s take you on a journey to the 15 most beautiful shipping container houses out there.
-  image: /img/shipping-container-10.jpg
+  image: /img/shipping-container-homes-square.jpg
 likes: '13'
 categories:
-  - shipping container
-  - diy home
-  - ''
+  - DIY
 i18nlanguage: en
 menuid: articles
 ordre: 0